Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 11.37.19 UTC
+- WIB: Selasa, 9 Desember 2025 12.32.00 UTC
-- WITA: Selasa, 9 Desember 2025 12.37.19 UTC
+- WITA: Selasa, 9 Desember 2025 13.32.00 UTC
-- WIT: Selasa, 9 Desember 2025 13.37.19 UTC
+- WIT: Selasa, 9 Desember 2025 14.32.00 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: friendship
+Kategori: nature